AB49K/SimpleMailingLists/readme.md

 TODO:

-1. database system to keep user information.
+1. database system to keep user information. - DONE

-2. confirmation of subscription.
+2. confirmation of subscription. - DONE

 3. email filtering to make sure only subscribed members can email the list